Kotak Mahindra Bank

 Kotak Mahindra Bank Limited is an Indian banking and financial services company headquartered in Mumbai.
+It is one of the largest private sector banks, with a strong retail and wholesale banking profile in India.
+They are an important player in the financial sector of India.
+The services they provide include banking, securities, asset management, insurance and lending.

+In 1985, Kotak Mahindra started as a firm that was limited to discounting of bills.
+In 2003, they received a license from the RBI, making them one of the first banks to be converted from a non-banking finance company to a bank.
+They have been listed by BSE in 1995.
+One of their most major mergers was with ING Vyasya Bank.

-It offers banking products and financial services for corporate and retail customers in the areas of personal finance, investment banking, life insurance, and wealth management.
-As of December 2023, the bank has 1,869 branches and 3,239 ATMs, including branches in GIFT City and DIFC (Dubai).
+As of December 2023, the bank has about 2000 branches and 3,239 ATMs, including branches in GIFT City, DIFC (Dubai) and London.
+As of June 2024, their customer base crossed 5.1 crore.
+The numbers have increased from 4.3 crore customers due to digital acquisition and branch-led growth activities.

 History

 1985–2002: Kotak Mahindra Finance

 In 1985, Uday Kotak founded Kotak Capital Management Finance Limited as a financial services company with a loan of ₹30 lakh from family and friends.
 In 1986, Anand Mahindra and his father Harish Mahindra invested ₹1 lakh in the company which was subsequently renamed Kotak Mahindra Finance.
 The company was initially engaged in bill discounting, along with lease and hire purchase activities.

 In the early 1990s, the company started offering car financing and investment banking services and expanded its operations overseas.
 In 1996, car financing company Kotak Mahindra Primus was incorporated as a 60:40 joint venture between Kotak Mahindra Finance and Ford Credit International.
 In the same year, Kotak Mahindra Finance hived off its investment banking division into a new company, Kotak Mahindra Capital, started in partnership with Goldman Sachs.

 In 1998, Kotak Mahindra Finance started its mutual fund arm called Kotak Mahindra AMC.
 In 2001, OM Kotak Mahindra Life Insurance was established as a 74:26 joint venture between Kotak Mahindra Finance and Old Mutual.